 Students may not attempt more than ten percent (10%) of the required credit hours or one course, whichever is greater, in their curriculum program by means of Proficiency Credit.
-Students may not receive credit for elective courses by proficiency examination.

 A grade of "X" (Proficiency) will be recorded on the student's transcript upon successful completion of the exam.
 Credits earned will be applied toward graduation requirements but will not affect the student's Grade Point Average (GPA).
 Proficiency Credit cannot be requested for a course which the student previously attempted.